dc250601/GSOC/README.md

 # GSoC 2022 Progress Report
-This is the official repository for my GSoC 2022 project with ML4SCI.
+This is the official repository for my GSoC 2022 project with ML4SCI.</br>
-Titled: **Vision Transformers for End-to-End Particle Reconstruction for the CMS Experiment.**
+Titled: **Vision Transformers for End-to-End Particle Reconstruction for the CMS Experiment.**</br>
 This project aims to add Vision Transformer and related models to the already present CMS E2E pipeline for more accurate analysis and classification.</br>
 <ins>This repository is still under development and may contain some unnecessary files</ins>.</br>